dat3Cph/material/docs/toolbox/deployment_pipeline/watchtower.md

      docker logs watchtower
      ```

 - The logs will show you what is going wrong.
-In the testing phase, you might also want to set the `WATCHTOWER_INTERVAL` to a lower value to test if Watchtower is working as expected.
+In the testing phase, you might also want to set the `WATCHTOWER_POLL_INTERVAL` to a lower value to test if Watchtower is working as expected.
 For example, set it to 60 seconds.

 ## Step 5: Testing the endpoint

 Depending on your firewall settings, you might need to open the port `7070` on your Droplet.
 You can do this in the Digital Ocean dashboard.
 Then you should be able to hit the endpoint of your Javalin application by navigating to `http://your-droplet-ip:7070` and add the necessary path to your API.
+However, the sub domain should also work on https, since Caddy is running.
+It should be available at `https://hotel.mydomain.com`.

-## Next Step: Caddy Setup
+## Next Step: 2nd semester migration - or done

-Now that you have set up Watchtower to automatically deploy your Javalin application, you can move on to the next exercise: [Caddy Setup](./caddy_setup.md).
+Now that you have set up Watchtower to automatically deploy your Javalin application, you have completed you setup.
+In case you need to move your settings from the "Red Pill" setup from 2nd semester, then follow the [Red Pill Migration](./red-pill-migration.md) tutorial.
+Otherwise, you have made it to the end of the deployment pipeline.
+Congratulations!